crodjer/paster/README.md

       -p, --private         hold the paste (delay in deletion) -c, --command         post output of command supplied as content -f, --file            post output of file supplied as content

+**list**

+    usage: paster list [-h] [-v service] type

+    positional arguments:
+      type                  the property to be listed
+      currently available:

+        - syntax: list of syntax/languages/formats available
+        - services: list of services available
+        - configs: the existing configuration settings

+    optional arguments:
+      -h, --help            show this help message and exit -v service , --service service
+                            specify the pastebin service to be used

 Config
 ------